ludwig-ai/ludwig-docs/docs/configuration/hyperparameter_optimization.md

 ## PySOT sampler

 The `pysot` sampler uses the [pySOT](https://arxiv.org/pdf/1908.00420.pdf) package for asynchronous surrogate optimization.
-This package implements many popular methods from Bayesian optimization and surrogate optimization.
+This package implements many popular methods from Bayesian optimization and surrogate optimization.[^1]

+[^1]:
     By default, pySOT uses the Stochastic RBF (SRBF) method by [Regis and Shoemaker](https://pubsonline.informs.org/doi/10.1287/ijoc.1060.0182).
     SRBF starts by evaluating a symmetric Latin hypercube design of size `2 * d + 1`, where d is the number of hyperparameters that are optimized.
 When these points have been evaluated, SRBF fits a radial basis function surrogate and uses this surrogate together with an acquisition function to select the next sample(s).
+More details are available on the GitHub page: <https://github.com/dme65/pySOT>.

+!!! tip

     We recommend using at least `10 * d` total samples to allow the algorithm to converge.

-More details are available on the GitHub page: <https://github.com/dme65/pySOT>.

 Example: